Client Identification & Verification

 Effective anti-money laundering and terrorist financing rules and regulations for lawyers continue to be a priority for all law societies in Canada.

-The Society will be approving amendments to Division 16 and 17 of its rules on client identification and verification, as well as its accounting rules governing the receipt of cash and the permitted use of lawyers’ trust accounts.
-These changes take effect in Yukon on September 1, 2020.
+The Society approved amendments to Division 16 and 17 of its rules on client identification and verification, as well as its accounting rules governing the receipt of cash and the permitted use of lawyers’ trust accounts.
+These changes took effect in Yukon on September 1, 2020.

 Rules on Client Identification and Verification